Lactation is the maternal physiological response whereby milk is secreted from the mammary glands to feed the infant.

 Hyperprolactinaemia is a condition in which there is elevated prolactin levels and can cause infertility, low sex drive and bone loss in men and women.
 This is usually due to a prolactin secreting tumour of the pituitary gland (prolactinoma) but can be medicine-induced, as a result of hypothyroidism or idiopathic.

-Patients with prolactinomas should be advised that dopamine agonists are safe to take during breast-feeding.
-However, since they suppress lactation, breast-feeding may be difficult or impossible unless these drugs are discontinued prior to birth.
+We can advise patients with prolactinomas that dopamine agonists are safe to take during breast-feeding.
+However, since they suppress lactation, mothers might find breast-feeding difficult or impossible unless these drugs are discontinued prior to birth.